Addressing Litter Box Issues: Tips and Solutions

 Evaluate the Litter Box

-Large enough for your cat to comfortably move around.
+Ensure each box is large enough for your cat to comfortably move around.

-Filled with an appropriate litter type that your cat likes.
+Ensure the box is filled with an appropriate litter type that your cat likes.

-Some cats prefer covered litter boxes, while others prefer open ones.
 Additionally, if your cat has been declawed, litter can actually hurt their paws.
 Consider switching to a softer litter, such as World’s Best Cat Litter, which is gentler on their paws compared to clay or crystal litter.
 We exclusively use World’s Best at our cat cafe, and we absolutely love it!

 Clean Soiled Areas Thoroughly